 ON MAY 15, 2013

 "Gaming Fashionista" Kyle McLain is a longtime fan of all things Nintendo.
 He goes into depth on the secondary role gaming's famed sidekick Luigi (of the Super Mario Bros. franchise) plays in reference to his older brother Mario, his emotional range, and his history as a character within the Nintendo compendium.

 "Presentation of the Day" on May 21, 2013.

 Camille Clerc is a young french architect who finished her internship study in an architect's office in Stavenger, Norway called Helen & Hard Agency.
 She shows us how people and especially young people are involved in their environment by creating animation and gaming sites.
 Their goal is to move away from a solely technical and anthropocentric view, allowing the project to unfold in relation to its physical, social, cultural and economic context.
 (In French)

 BY PHIL ZOSHAK

 ON SEP 20, 2013

 Before high school, Phil Zoshak was a socially-awkward student with below-average reading skills taking remedial classes.
-Starting in his freshman year of high school, he began playing a game called Everquest.
-From that point on his grades improved, his reading and writing improved, and he learned how to behave in a more socially-acceptable manner.
 Video games changed his life for the better.
 In college he got overly addicted to a game called World of Warcraft and threw away four years of his life.
 Too much of a good thing is a bad thing.
 Phil escaped and soon found his dream job.
 Now he is launching a program called Play 15 which will utilize the good points about gaming to teach reading, writing, and problem-solving to kids who are in the situation he was once in.

 SITEWIDE BLOG POSTS